Peacock gudgeon: Name

 Due to the lack of fused pelvic fins that are seen in true gobies, T. ocellicauda is not actually a goby and is instead placed in the family Eleotridae.
 Fish in this family are known as "Gudgeons".

 Coloration

 The Body coloration of T. ocellicauda is blueish and silvery with pink, yellow and black marks along the body and fins.
 On the sides of the body there are red lateral dotted stripes and a yellow abdomen.
 On either side of the body, there is a single, large black spot near the start of the caudal fin.

 Sexual dimorphism

-Sexual dimorphism is present in Taterundina ocellicauda.
+Sexual dimorphism is present in Tateurndina ocellicauda.
 The males will be slightly more colorful, develop a large nuchal hump on their foreheads, and will be somewhat larger than the females (7.5 cm as opposed to 5 cm).The females will have a more brightly colored yellow belly and will have a black bar running along the edges of their anal fins.
 The females also have a more streamlined body shape as opposed to the more round body shape seen in males.